wso2/docs-is/en/docs/using-wso2-identity-server/using-the-scim-2.0-rest-apis.md

         Filter or list users from a particular domain by setting the domain query parameter as shown in the example below.

-        **Sample Request**

-        ``` java
+        ``` java tab="Sample Request"
         curl -v -k --user admin:admin 'https://localhost:9443/scim2/Users?startIndex=1&count=10&domain=WSO2
     	```

 	2.  **Adding the “ `              {domain}/             ` ” prefix in
 	    front of the filter value**
 	    Filter or list users from a particular domain by specifying the domain in front of the filter value as shown in the example below.
 	    Note that this feature can only be used with “userName” and “groups” attributes.
 	    If the domain name is specified in both the query parameter and the filter value, an ERROR is thrown if the two values are not equal.

 	    ``` java
 	    curl -v -k --user admin:admin 'https://localhost:9443/scim2/Users?startIndex=1&count=10&filter=userName+sw+WSO2/ki'
 	    ```

 ##### POST/ Search Users